abumusasakib/ekyc/README.md

 }
 ```

-This allows you to easily switch between debug and release modes while running the app.
+This allows to easily switch between debug and release modes while running the app.